GMOD/jbrowse-components/packages/website/docs/developer_code_organization.md

 ### packages/jbrowse-web

-This is the main jbrowse-web is essentially a `create-react-app` instance
+The jbrowse-web folder is essentially a `create-react-app` instance that is the main JBrowse 2 web app

 It includes many other packages as core plugins, can load other plugins at runtime, and more